SystemGlitch101/gh_organization_activity_monitor/future.md

 A condition-checking class which for every event type can easily register a new condition, perhaps even through the CLI.
 Alternatively, this could be a config file where the user sets which types of conditions are checked, in the format of a known pattern matching format like regex.

 ### Dispatcher
 An internal dispatcher system, which upon event reception will notify other modules who expressed interest in the incoming event.
+The event checkers can automatically sign up to the dispatcher of the event handler.

 ## C++20 Modules
-Because I'm using a header only library, the compilation time across just one compilation unit is slow.
+The web framework library I'm using is a header only library, and the compilation time across just one compilation unit is slow.
 Because I'm including the Crow header file in several libraries, each compilation unit has to go through the same giant header file every time.
 The solution I would add in the future is C++20 modules.
 From cppreference:

 `(...)Modules are a language feature to share declarations and definitions across translation units.
 They are an alternative to some use cases of headers(...)`